Skip to contents

 “Do you want to install from source the packages which need compilation?”

-The correct option is to click NO. Clicking Yes may require the additional installation of R Tools to install the package successfully, if that package dependency must be compiled from source.
+The correct option is to click No. Clicking Yes may require the additional installation of RTools to install the package successfully, if that package dependency must be compiled from source.

 Warning in install.packages: